top of page

 Coconut Sugar: I always use this as my sweetener.
 It’s low glycemic and safe on most low carb diets.
 And doesn’t taste like coconut!
 Any granulated sweetener should work here, such as organic cane sugar or granulated maple sugar (just not brown sugar).

 Maple syrup: This helps add crunch to your cookie.
-I made these with honey as well and they both work but I recommend the maple syrup
+I made these with honey as well and they both work but I recommend the maple syrup.

 Egg, or Flax Egg: Either will work here!
 To make a flax egg, mix together 1 Tbsp of ground flax to 3 Tbsp of water water and let sit for 5 minutes.
+Just to note: an egg will give these a softer texture and they may rise a little more.

 Non Dairy Butter: I always use Miyoko's butter in my baking, but any non dairy butter should work here.
 Or grass fed butter.